 Me: Great.
 Write about why you can’t think of anything to write.

-It sounds cruel, I know, but there’s madness to the method (deliberate spoonerism, that).
+It sounds cruel, I know, but there’s method to the madness.
+It helped Marno Hermann memorize 1200 digits, after all.

 Usually students – and people in general – simply accept their barriers.
 They don’t interrogate them, they don’t feel the shape and the boundaries of what is preventing them from moving forward.